nayana-raj/Speech-Accent-Recognition-across-Language-Families/data preprocessing/README.md

 * Running the audio files through a Voice Activity Detection algorithm, in order to eliminate silence periods longer than ~300ms.
 * Audio files split into segments of 5s each using a Praat script.
 * Downsampled trimmed files to 8000 Hz using Praat.
-* Downsampling the audio files to a value of 8000 Hz.
 * MFCC features were extracted using Python.